orlox/mesa_input_data/2016_binary_models/mesa-24.08.1-update/README.md

 cd ..
 ./build_data_and_export
 ```
-and now all neccesary data should be included into MESA.
+and now all necessary data should be included into MESA.
 Note that we rewrite the rebuild_all script,
 in case you have other custom opacities included into MESA, or have troubles getting this to work
 in newer MESA versions, you might want to manually include the neccesary entries into rebuild_all.